• Skip to main content

 2. I recommend rinsing the rice before adding to the Instant Pot.
 I have experienced better results with the texture of the rice when I have done that.

-3. To use brown rice instead of white rice, increase time to 8 minutes and increase water by 1/4 cup for each 1 cup of brown rice.
+3. To use brown rice instead of white rice, increase time to 8 minutes and increase the water by 1/4 cup for each 1 cup of brown rice.

 4. I used frozen broccoli.
 Before adding the broccoli to the casserole, rinse the broccoli in hot water to thaw.